Highpoint2000/webserver-logger/README.md

 ## Installation notes:

 1. [Download](https://github.com/Highpoint2000/webserver-logger/releases) the last repository as a zip
-2. Unpack the Logger.js and the Scanner folder with the logger-plugin.js into the web server plugins folder (..fm-dx-webserver-main\plugins) [image](https://github.com/Highpoint2000/webserver-logger/assets/168109804/98b38e5d-e58c-4192-b69c-739b608cf118)
+2. Unpack the Logger.js and the Logger folder with the logger-plugin.js into the web server plugins folder (..fm-dx-webserver-main\plugins) [image](https://github.com/Highpoint2000/webserver-logger/assets/168109804/98b38e5d-e58c-4192-b69c-739b608cf118)
 4. Restart the server
 5. Activate the plugin it in the settings